Assets in Search

 Feedback from Head of User Experience

-The Head of User Experience wanted to move away horizontal scroll navigation in platform.
+The Head of User Experience wanted to move away from horizontal scroll navigation in platform.

 Feedback from Development Team